 There is a preprocessor that processes the source strings as part of the compilation process.
+Except as noted below, it behaves as the C++ standard preprocessor (see section 10 "Normative References").

 The complete list of preprocessor directives is as follows.